 “Plant-based protein is growing almost, at this point, a little faster than animal-based, so I think the migration may continue in that direction.”

 Additionally, the rise of funds with a strong emphasis on alternative meat production and innovation, such as Tyson New Ventures, indicates that meat producers foresee the possibility of a meatless future.

 Tyson New Ventures made its first investment in Beyond Meat in October 2016.
+In 2017, they invested in the company’s $55M Series G round.
+They’ve since invested in other similar companies like Memphis Meats and the Israel-based Future Meat Technologies.
 With the launch of this “Internet of Food” fund, we see Tyson looking to pivot from a meat producer to a more broadly protein-friendly brand.

 IndieBio and New Crop Capital bets point to a meatless-minded future

 Beyond corporates, venture capital firms and accelerators are also funding research and development into these high-tech foods.
 Biotech accelerator IndieBio has placed many bets in animal-free foods, with notable investments in Memphis Meats, New Wave Foods, and Finless Foods, as well as startups focusing on dairy and gelatin substitutes.

 Early-stage venture capital fund New Crop Capital funds startups that develop cultured and plant-based meat, dairy, and egg products, along with service companies that facilitate the promotion and sale of these products.

 New Crop Capital’s investments include a $1.2M seed round to Sunfed Meats, which produces “chicken-free chicken” made of pea protein, as well as a seed investment in Ocean Hugger Foods, which has developed ahimi, a tomato-based substitute for raw tuna.
 Ocean Hugger Foods is also working on eggplant-based eel and carrot-based salmon substitutes.

 Why the shift towards meatless?